ArtezGDA/illustratorPlugin-Examples/STEPS.md

 - Study the creation of colors
 - Study the setting of Stroke caps and joins
 - Get bitten by the *recursive duplicate*
+- Fix the recursive bug with extra count variable and place at end